serhan-iskander/json_train/README.md

 - Graph data:
   - Nodes have a unique `name`.
+  - Every service in defined in Nodes list, if a service is not defined it will be ignored.
   - Edges are directed and defined via each node’s `to` list of target node names.
   - Cycles may exist; `buildResults` detects circular dependencies.
 - Route semantics: